Statistical learning in language acquisition: Distributional learning

-Perceptual Magnet Effect
+Perceptual magnet effect

 A related finding regarding statistical cues to phonological acquisition is a phenomenon known as the perceptual magnet effect.
 In this effect, a prototypical phoneme of a person's native language acts as a "magnet" for similar phonemes, which are perceived as belonging to the same category as the prototypical phoneme.
 In the original test of this effect, adult participants were asked to indicate if a given exemplar of a particular phoneme differed from a referent phoneme.
 If the referent phoneme is a non-prototypical phoneme for that language, both adults and 6-month-old infants show less generalization to other sounds than they do for prototypical phonemes, even if the subjective distance between the sounds is the same.
 That is, adults and infants are both more likely to notice that a particular phoneme differs from the referent phoneme if that referent phoneme is a non-prototypical exemplar than if it is a prototypical exemplar.
 The prototypes themselves are apparently discovered through a distributional learning process, in which infants are sensitive to the frequencies with which certain sounds occur and treat those that occur most often as the prototypical phonemes of their language.

-Syntactical Acquisition
+Syntactical acquisition

 A statistical learning device has also been proposed as a component of syntactical acquisition for young children.
 Early evidence for this mechanism came largely from studies of computer modeling or analyses of natural language corpora.
 These early studies focused largely on distributional information specifically rather than statistical learning mechanisms generally.
 Specifically, in these early papers it was proposed that children created templates of possible sentence structures involving unnamed categories of word types (i.e., nouns or verbs, although children would not put these labels on their categories).
 Children were thought to learn which words belonged to the same categories by tracking the similar contexts in which words of the same category appeared.

 Later studies expanded these results by looking at the actual behavior of children or adults who had been exposed to artificial grammars.
 These later studies also considered the role of statistical learning more broadly than the earlier studies, placing their results in the context of the statistical learning mechanisms thought to be involved with other aspects of language learning, such as lexical acquisition.